Hands on experience that will get you hired

-Wentworth offers one of the most comprehensive cooperative education (co-op) programs of its kind in the nation.
+Wentworth offers one of the most comprehensive co-op programs in the nation.
 Unlike most schools, co-op at Wentworth is a requirement: all undergraduate day students must successfully complete two co-op semesters in order to graduate.

 - Your co-op experiences will be directly related to your field of study, allowing you to tie your coursework to concrete knowledge developed in the workplace.